Tom Beugelsdijk: Sparta Rotterdam

-Beugelsdijk joined Sparta Rotterdam on 14 August 2020, signing two-year contract.
+Beugelsdijk joined Sparta on 14 August 2020, signing two-year contract.

 In July 2022, he was suspended for five matches after betting on games in which he himself participated.

 Helmond Sport

 Beugelsdijk signed a three-year contract with Eerste Divisie club Helmond Sport on 16 July 2022.
 The contract was terminated early by mutual consent on 27 June 2023.

+SVV Scheveningen

+On 2 January 2024, Beugelsdijk joined SVV Scheveningen as a free agent on a six-month contract, with an option to extend with the Tweede Divisie side if it was deemed favourable for both parties.
+At the end of the 2024–2025 season, Beugelsdijk left Scheveningen after announcing his retirement.